Ukrainian flag raised in retaken city after Russian retreat

 An international group of creditors, including the U.S., finalized a deal to suspend Ukraine’s debt service through the end of 2023, helping the country ease liquidity pressures and increase social, health and economic spending.

-Arhirova reported from Kyiva.
+Arhirova reported from Kyiv.
 Associated Press journalist Jon Gambrell in Kyiv contributed.

 Follow AP war coverage at https://apnews.com/hub/russia-ukraine